Local queries

 What it is

 A local query is a type of search query that includes a geographical location in the search term.
-For example, if a user is searching for a “plumber near me” or “best pizza in [city name]”, they are making a local query.
-These queries are designed to find businesses or services that are in close proximity to the user’s current location.
+For example, if a user is searching for a “plumber near me” or “best pizza in [city name],” they are making a local query.
+These queries are designed to find businesses or services near the user’s location.

 Why is it important?

 Local queries are important for both users and businesses.
-For users, it allows them to quickly and easily find relevant information about local businesses and services.
-This is especially useful for those who are looking for immediate solutions or services in their local area.
+It allows users to quickly and easily find relevant information about local businesses and services.
+This is especially useful for those looking for immediate solutions or services in their local area.
 Local queries also save users time and effort as they do not have to sift through irrelevant search results from other locations.

 For businesses, local queries are an essential part of their online presence.
 It allows them to be easily discoverable by potential customers in their target location.
-This can lead to an increase in foot traffic, website visits, and ultimately, sales.
+This can lead to increased foot traffic, website visits, and sales.
 Local queries also help businesses to compete with larger, national brands by targeting a specific location and audience.

 Who uses it?